WSU-kduncan/cs2900-Natrix1998/Project2/README.md

 To view the logs for a running container, open a separate terminal window and use the `-f` option with the logs command.<br>
 `$ sudo docker logs -f CONTAINERNAME`<br>
 If I typed "echo 'hello'" in an ubuntu container, the logs terminal would immediately show that command being entered and the output it produces.
 ## Podman
+1. To check the status of all containers, run `$ sudo podman ps -a`.
+Note that podman uses **ps** NOT **ls** (although I think ls still works for now 10/12/2021).
+1a.
+The previously mentioned docker commands work in podman as well. `$ sudo podman container stats CONTAINERNAME` will show a specific containers resource usage.
+Without a name, the command will display the resource usage for all running containers.
+Further options like `-a` can be added to include all containers.
+2. Logs works exactly the same as described above, but with `podman` instead of docker.
 # Stopping a Container
 ## Docker
 First, I suggest getting all container ID's with `$ sudo docker container ls -a`.
 You'll need to enter these CONTAINER IDs or NAMES when running commands.<br>
 Pause: `$ sudo docker container pause CONTAINERNAME` pauses the processes running inside the container.
 Locks further input if it's something like Ubuntu.